 Weighing up the benefits

-For a logistics company in Australia, transport is responsible for 50 percent of business costs, while rent makes up only four to seven percent, according to Michael Fenton, who heads JLL’s industrial team in Australia.
+For a logistics company in Australia, transport is responsible for 50 percent of business costs, while rent makes up only four to seven percent, according to Tony Iuliano, Head of Capital Markets Industrial & Logistics at JLL Australia.

 “This makes proximity to core markets a critical consideration for occupiers,” he says.
 “In a land constrained city like Sydney – where a lot of industrial product was rezoned to residential – building vertically is a logical next step.”